“The Word” (Λόγος) and the “Wilderness”

 Then the people went out into the field against Israel, and the battle took place in the forest of Ephraim.
 The people of Israel were defeated there before the servants of David, and the slaughter there that day was great, 20,000 men.
 For the battle there was spread over the whole countryside, and the forest devoured more people that day than the sword devoured.
 (2 Samuel 18:6-8)

-When Absalom stirred a rebellion against David, his father, they end up fighting in the forest of Ephraim. later on Absalom was caught by his hair in a big terebinth tree in that forest.
+When Absalom stirred a rebellion against his father, David, they ended up fighting in the forest of Ephraim.
+Later on, Absalom was caught by his hair in a big terebinth tree in that forest.
 Certainly a thick forest!

 Then he went up from there to Bethel; and as he was going up by the way, young lads came out from the city and mocked him and said to him, “Go up, you baldhead; go up, you baldhead!”
 When he looked behind him and saw them, he cursed them in the name of the Lord.
 Then two female bears came out of the woods and tore up forty-two lads of their number.
 (2 Kings 2:23-24)